MLBAMGames/NHLGames/README.md

 # _Wiki and Support_

 Having an issue with NHLGames?
 Go to our Wiki to find a fix.
-Look at the side bar, on the right, to navigate between known issues.
-If you can't find it, feel free to open an [issue](https://github.com/MLBAMGames/NHLGames/issues) :
+Look at the side bar on the right to navigate between known issues.
+If you can't find it, feel free to open an [issue](https://github.com/MLBAMGames/NHLGames/issues):

 > #### [Wiki and Support](https://github.com/MLBAMGames/NHLGames/wiki)

-If you think that the app does not work or is down, please check if our services are up :
+If you think that the app does not work or is down, please check if our services are up:

 > #### [Server Status](https://jwallet.github.io/nhl-games-status/)

-Support by the reddit community :
+Support from the reddit community:

 > #### [Subreddit](https://www.reddit.com/r/nhl_games)

 # _Contribute_

 NHLGames is coded in VB.NET using Visual Studio and .Net Framework 4.5.
-If you want to contribute : [Follow the guidelines](https://github.com/MLBAMGames/MLBAMGames/blob/main/CONTRIBUTING.md)
+If you want to contribute, please make sure to [follow the guidelines](https://github.com/MLBAMGames/MLBAMGames/blob/main/CONTRIBUTING.md)

 # _Donation_